AyhanSetirekli/AyhanSetirekli/README.md

 ### Hi there 👋

 👋 Hello.
-My name's Ayhan, and I'm a dedicated and passionate Lead Cloud Engineer with over 8 years of experience in the IT / Cloud Computing industry.
+My name's Ayhan, and I'm a Lead DevOps Engineer with over 8 years of experience in the IT / Cloud Computing industry.
 My career is not just a job; it's my passion, purpose, and lifelong commitment.

 📚 I believe in continuous learning and staying ahead in this dynamic/ever-changing field.
 I stay current with the latest cloud trends, best practices, and emerging technologies to deliver cutting-edge solutions.